douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 #### Strategies for Learning New Paradigms

 1.  **Understand the Core Concepts**: Start by grasping the fundamental concepts and principles of the paradigm.
-For instance, if you\'re learning functional programming, focus on understanding pure functions, immutability, and higher-order functions.
+For instance, if you're learning functional programming, focus on understanding pure functions, immutability, and higher-order functions.

 2.  **Apply Practical Examples**: Put theory into practice.
 Start with small, manageable projects or exercises that utilize the key concepts of the paradigm.
 This hands-on approach solidifies understanding.